 In early 2022, Pinterest expanded its leave for birthing parents to 26 weeks from 16 and began offering up to 12 additional weeks of paid leave to parents of newborns who spend time in the neonatal intensive care unit.
-“When we learned more about the heart-wrenching realities of NICU experiences from employees who’ve faced it and realized traditional parental leave standards don’t cover these situations, we decided to lead the change,” Alice Vichaita, Pinterest’s Head of Global Benefits, tells Staffing.com.
+“When we learned more about the heart-wrenching realities of NICU experiences from employees who’ve faced it and realized traditional parental leave standards don’t cover these situations, we decided to lead the change,” says Alice Vichaita, who was Pinterest’s Head of Global Benefits in 2021.
 The company also offers four weeks of paid leave for parents who experience pregnancy loss.

 Family Planning and Fertility Benefits

 For many women, the pandemic prompted a reassessment of what they want at work and in their personal lives—and family planning is crucial to that calculation.
 Benefits that help women achieve personal goals give companies a competitive advantage.
 Forty-two percent of companies with 20,000 or more employees offered in vitro fertilization benefits in 2020, and 19% offered egg freezing—up from 6% in 2015— according to Mercer’s 2021 survey on fertility benefits.

 Cassandra Pratt, SVP of People at Progyny, a fertility benefits provider for more than 265 clients (including Microsoft, Unilever, and 3M), says companies are recognizing a shift in employees’ priorities, and that comprehensive fertility benefits are critical to attracting and retaining female talent.
 “Fertility can be a complex and emotionally grueling process, and if you don’t have equitable and comprehensive coverage, then it really does leave out large portions of your employee population.”